FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Simulating Mudflow Guidelines/Simulating Mudflow Guidelines.rst

 The dominant property of a mudflow is the high viscosity which will result in slow velocities; much slower than water floods on the same slope.
 High fluid matrix density can increase the buoyancy of large sediment particles from gravel to boulders which generally are just along for the ride, often being transported near the flow surface.
-The yield stress, is a measure of the internal fluid resistance to flow and will effect both flow initiation and cessation.
+The yield stress, is a measure of the internal fluid resistance to flow and will affect both flow initiation and cessation.

 .. image:: ../img/Simulating_Mudflow_Guidelines/Simula002.png